Installation

 Agentic use

-The same sootsim CLI is how AI coding agents drive the sim — there is no separate agent install and no MCP server to configure.
-Any agent that can run shell commands (Claude Code, Claude Desktop, Cursor, Codex) uses sootsim directly, with multi-agent claim leases and a persistent bridge daemon built in.
+The same sootsim CLI is how AI coding agents drive the sim.
+There is no separate agent install and no MCP server to configure.
+Any agent that can run shell commands uses sootsim directly after the global install, with multi-agent claim leases and the bridge daemon installed by guided setup.

 terminal